enable repos

 shinyApp(ui = ui, server = server)

-This is the same app as before, but the layout is different and we’ve only replaced the relevant pieces, i.e., the title, the numeric input widget, and a simpler plot.
+This is the same app as before, but we’ve only replaced the relevant pieces, i.e., the title, the numeric input widget, and a simpler plot.

 Let’s spice it up by adding a widget for changing the histogram color.
 There’s a lot to say about “widgets” - Shiny has many you can choose from depending on the type of input you need.
 This page provides an overview of available widgets.
 We’ll add the selectInput()